rayrayli/cs554_project/README.md

 Rui Li

 TO RUN (for now...):
-cd into covid-app then run npm start cd into client then run npm start
+cd into covid-app then run npm start (starts express router) cd into client then run npm start (starts react)